OBULI20/nss_capstone/README.md

   * www.edweek.org

 Conclusion:
          The chances for buying houses are increasing currently.
 With the in Federal Rate, the tendency towards buying houses is increasing.
-Based on the chart below, with the analysis over a period of 2014 -2023, this is evident.
+Based on the chart below, with the analysis over the period of 2014 -2023, this is evident.

+Capstone for Nashville Software School Data Analytics Program Completion date: December 2024